-This chapter provides information on the Inference Engine plugins that enable inferencing of deep learning models on the supported VPU devices:
+This chapter provides information on the Inference Engine plugins that enable inference of deep learning models on the supported VPU devices:

 'ScaleShift'layer is supported for zero value of

 'Normalize'layer uses fixed value for

 'eps'parameters (1e-9) and is supported for zero value of